Newmill (horse): Later career

 Newmill remained in training for a further four seasons, but failed to recapture his previous success.
-In the 2007/2008 National Hunt season he failed to win in seven races.
+In the 2007/2008 National Hunt season, he failed to win in seven races.
 He earned some prize money when last of three in the Normans Grove Chase at Gowran, and when finishing a distant fourth to Voy Por Ustedes in the Melling Chase.
-In his attempt to regain his Champion Chase title at Cheltenham he started a 40/1 outsider and finished more than forty lengths behind the winner Master Minded.
+In his attempt to regain his Champion Chase title at Cheltenham, he started a 40/1 outsider and finished more than forty lengths behind the winner Master Minded.

-In the following season he failed to reach the first three in six attempts.
+In the following season, he failed to reach the first three in six attempts.
 His best efforts came at Cheltenham, when, as a 100/1 outsider, he finished fourth behind Master Minded, Well Chief and Petit Robin in the Champion Chase and at Killarney Racecourse in May where he was beaten a neck by Snowy Morning.

 Newmill ran only three times in the 2009/2010 National Hunt season, but showed some good form.
-In October he was beaten three quarters of a lengths when carrying top weight of 161 pounds in a handicap chase at Cork and in the Connaught Chase at Cheltenham a month later he was only five lengths behind the winner when fourth to Well Chief, Mahogany Blaze and Master Minded.
+In October, he was beaten by three-quarters of a length when carrying top weight of 161 pounds in a handicap chase at Cork, and in the Connaught Chase at Cheltenham a month later, he was only five lengths behind the winner when fourth to Well Chief, Mahogany Blaze, and Master Minded.
 In January at Thurles, Newmill started 11/2 third favourite for the Kinloch Brae Chase, a race he had won four years earlier.
 Ridden by Eddie Power, he was restrained in the early stages before moving up to take the lead at the eighth fence.
 He stayed on strongly under pressure in the closing stages to record his first steeplechase win in four years, beating Snowy Morning by three lengths.
 After the race, Murphy said "Eddie gave him a super ride, making the gallop when no-one else would.
 Age is against him for the top races now, so we'll have to see where he goes".
 He missed the remainder of the season after sustaining an injury shortly before the Cheltenham Festival.

 For his final competitive season, Newmill was moved to the stable of James Daniel Dullea at Bandon.
 He ran five times as a thirteen-year-old in the early part of 2011, producing his best effort on his seasonal debut in January, when he ran the former Champion Hurdler Sublimity to half a length in a hurdle race at Cork.
-After three further defeats he ended his racing career in a hurdle race at Downpatrick Racecourse in March in which he finished third of the five runners behind Fosters Cross.
+After three further defeats, he ended his racing career in a hurdle race at Downpatrick Racecourse in March, in which he finished third of the five runners behind Fosters Cross.